HL7/fhir-identity-matching-ig/input/pagecontent/patient-matching.md

 The expectation for the use of the "IDI" profiles is:

 The system making the call to [$IDI-match] ("the client") will assert their intent/ability to supply valuable input information to support the searching algorithm by specifying, and conforming to, a particular level of data inclusion identified by one of the profiles.
-An Master Patient Index (MPI) (i.e., a "server" system providing the $match operation) will leverage the client's assertion by validating conformance and providing a warning(s) or throwing a full exception if invariant level testing fails.
-In addition, the MPI may potentially direct the logical code flow for matching based on the verified assurance of data quality input, as well as possible assistance in internal match scoring processes.
-While any designs of the MPI are outside the scope of the IG, the profiles of the Patient resource are intended to contribute a possible communication of data quality between the client and MPI that may be used in different ways.
+A Master Patient Index (MPI) (i.e., a "server" system providing the $match operation) will leverage the client's assertion by validating conformance and providing a warning(s) or throwing a full exception if invariant-level testing fails.
+In addition, the server may potentially direct the logical code flow for matching based on the verified assurance of data quality input, as well as possible assistance in internal match scoring processes.
+While any designs of the server are outside the scope of the IG, the profiles of the Patient resource are intended to contribute a possible communication of data quality between the client and server that may be used in different ways.

-Reminder: Historical demographics are held to the same requirements and guidance as current demographics.
+The same requirements and guidance for current demographics **SHALL** apply to historical demographics.

 #### Match on Identities

 While FHIR systems often expect to have only one Patient Resource per actual patient, some systems may normally have many records for the same patient, typically originating from many disparate systems such as clinics, insurance companies, labs, etc. In this scenario, the Patient resources are typically already linked via automatic matching into sets of Patient Resources using [Patient.link](https://www.hl7.org/fhir/patient-definitions.html#Patient.link), where each set represents a specific patient in the opinion of the MPI system.
-In such a system, the patient match **should** be performed against the sets of records as opposed to the individual records.
+In such a system, the patient match **SHOULD** be performed against the sets of records as opposed to the individual records.
 For example, if five records are currently believed to represent the same patient, a search for that patient would find the set of five and consider that as one candidate as opposed to five candidates.
 Moreover, that search would benefit from all of the information in the set.
-For example, consider a set of five linked Patient records currently in the system and a Patient input to a $match operation that includes a name, birthdate, telephone and [MBI](glossary.html) such that the $match input Patient:
+For example, consider a set of five linked Patient records currently in the system and a Patient input to a $match operation that includes a name, date of birth, telephone and [MBI](glossary.html) such that the $match input Patient:

 - name matches Patient 1 but is somewhat different from Patients 2-5
-- birthdate matches all five of them
+- date of birth matches all five of them
 - telephone matches Patient 3 and is not present in Patients 1,2,4,5
 - MBI matches Patient 5 and is absent in patients 1-4